paulcdejean/simplebitset/README.md

 ### HashSet methods not implemented for simple BitSet

-* `extract_if`: I should have implemented this but it was late and I was getting tired.
-* `drain`: The spec of this is a headache.
-I can try to add this if someone requests it.
 * `get_or_insert_with`: The sepc of this is a headache.
 I can try to add this if someone requests it.
 * `entry`: Unneeded becuase u8 is Copy.
 * `hasher`: Nonsensical since this is not a hash set.